-The Bellarmine Advising Center houses Student Academic Services, Advising Coordination Services, Premajor Studies, Student Academic Persistence, and the Fostering Scholars and Alfie’s Scholars programs.
-Student Academic Services and Advising Coordination Services offer support and resources to professional and faculty advisors, as well as specialized advising services to students.
-Student Academic Persistence facilitates faculty referrals of students to campus resources through the Starfish online referral system.
-Premajor Studies provides comprehensive advising and support services for students who are exploring major options.
+The Bellarmine Advising Center comprises Advising Services, Premajor Studies, Student Academic Persistence, the Fostering Scholars Program, and Alfie Scholars program.
+Advising Services offers support and resources for professional and faculty advisors and students.
+Student Academic Persistence conducts direct outreach to students, facilitates faculty referrals of students to campus resources through the online outreach and referral system SOAR, and supports students facing hurdles that may impact their academic success.
+Premajor Studies provides comprehensive academic advising and support services for students who are exploring academic major options, which encompasses students who are considering changing their major and/or students who need to complete course and program pre-requisites to declare their chosen major.
 Fostering Scholars supports current and former foster youth attending SU.
-Alfie’s Scholars is SU's new scholarship program for transfer students.
+Alfie Scholars supports scholarship recipients transferring from community college.

-Rooted in the Jesuit, Catholic tradition, Campus Ministry serves a vibrantly diverse, yet inclusive community of young men and women committed to exploring, understanding, and deepening a faith that does justice in their lives.
+Rooted in the Jesuit, Catholic tradition, Campus Ministry serves a vibrantly diverse and inclusive community of people committed to exploring, understanding, and deepening a faith that does justice in their lives.
 Campus Ministry supports the religious and spiritual lives of students though daily and Sunday Mass, regular ecumenical Christian worship services, opportunities for interfaith dialogue and prayer, retreats, faith formation, as well as through a variety of service and social justice focused opportunities.
-Each Campus Minister is also committed to providing an additional layer of support for our students through connection, conversation and pastoral care.
+Each Campus Minister is also committed to providing an additional layer of support for our students through connection, conversation, and pastoral care.

 Student Center 120 | 296-6075 | email@example.com | www.seattleu.edu/campus-ministry